If current events have taught us anything, it’s to expect the unexpected. As a landlord, this is especially true.

 Landlord insurance is a very broad term that encompasses a lot of coverages, while rent loss insurance is a specific category or add-on in some landlord insurance policies.
 Typical landlord insurance covers the cost of a damaged property, but not necessarily the lost income from it not being occupied.
 Standard landlord insurance can also protect the landlord from liability in the event that a tenant is injured on the property.

 Standard Coverage Amounts

 As with all insurance, standard coverage amounts may apply.
 Some carriers allow for a specific coverage amount such as $12,000 per policy, while other carriers will have a term amount such as 12 months of sustained loss.
 Check with your insurance provider to get the specifics of your plan.

 How Much Does Rent Loss Insurance Cost?

-According to the Insurance Information Institute, landlord policies typically cost 25% more than a standard homeowners policy, but have increased protections.
+The cost to add rental loss coverage to your insurance policy will depend on the carrier you select.
+However, according to the Insurance Information Institute, landlord policies typically cost 25% more than a standard homeowners policy, but have increased protections.
 The actual coverage cost will vary, dependent on a number of factors.

-According to SteadyMarketplace.com, “In 2018, the majority of landlords reported paying between $800 and $2,000 per property in annual premiums for landlord insurance.
+SteadyMarketplace.com says, “In 2018, the majority of landlords reported paying between $800 and $2,000 per property in annual premiums for landlord insurance.
 The cost of rent loss insurance typically represented anywhere between one third and one half of this annual amount.
 Rent loss insurance was often found to cost less when bundled with other types of landlord insurance.”

-Talk with a local insurance agent to determine the coverage you will need and what the cost will be for this coverage.
+For more details, talk with a local insurance agent to determine the coverage you will need and what the cost will be for this coverage.